Temporis Capital Limited Pillar 3 Disclosure

 - Pillar 3 – requires the firm to publicly disclose its policies on risk management, capital resources and capital requirements.

-The Pillar 3 disclosure of Temporis Capital Limited (“Temporis” or the “Firm”) is set out below.
+The Pillar 3 disclosure of Temporis Capital Limited (“Temporis” or the “Firm”) is set out below for the 12 months ending 30 November 2021.
 The regulatory aim of the disclosure is to improve market discipline.

 Certain information relating to BIPRU 11.5 may be omitted on the basis that it has been deemed to be immaterial or confidential.
 The Firm regards information as material in the disclosure if its omission or misstatement could change or influence the assessment or decision of a user relying on that information for the purpose of making economic decisions.